Help us improve our information

 Colitis that affects the whole colon is known as total Colitis or pancolitis.
 If the inflammation affects most of the colon, but not all, it is known as extensive Colitis.

-In milder flare-ups, the main symptom may be diarrhoea or looser stools without blood.
+In milder flare-ups, the main symptom may be diarrhoea or looser poo without blood.

-For some people with total or extensive Colitis, inflammation may reduce over time – so Colitis affects less of the colon.
+For some people with total or extensive Colitis, inflammation may reduce over time, so their Colitis may affect less of the colon.

-When you have Colitis symptoms your condition may be described as being ‘active’.
+When you have symptoms, your condition may be described as being ‘active’.
 If your Colitis is very active it may mean you are having a flare-up.

 ASUC is a serious medical emergency that requires a stay in hospital for treatment and monitoring.
-Symptoms include all those for ‘severe’ Colitis, as well as signs of infection, such as a fever or increased heart rate.
+Symptoms include all those for ‘severe’ Colitis, as well as signs that the body is being significantly affected by the disease such as a fever or increased heart rate.

 Perforations are very rare, but very serious.
 Symptoms can include:

-You may have pain and/or swelling in your joints.
-Around 1 in 6 people with Colitis experiences joint problems.
+You may have pain with or without swelling in your joints.
+Around 1 in 5 people with Colitis experience joint problems.
 For some, this will get worse during a flare, but will usually improve with treatment for Colitis.
 Others may have joint problems even when bowel symptoms feel better.
-Find out more in Joints.
+Find out more in our information on joints.

 Colitis can affect the skin in different parts of the body.

-Erythema nodosum affects fewer than 1 in 20 people with Colitis.
+Erythema nodosum affects between 2 and 10 in every 100 people with Colitis.
 It causes raised, painful red or violet swellings, usually on the legs.
-It tends to occur during flare-ups and usually improves with treatment for Colitis.
+It usually occurs during flare-ups and usually improves with treatment for Colitis.

-Pyoderma gangrenosum is a rarer skin condition in people with Colitis.
+Pyoderma gangrenosum is a less common condition in people with Colitis.
 This starts as small tender blisters, which become painful, deep ulcers.
-These can occur anywhere on the skin, but most commonly appear on the shins or near stomas.
+These can occur anywhere on the skin, but most commonly appear on the legs or near stomas.
 This condition is sometimes, but not always, linked to a flare-up.
 It’s often treated with steroids or biologic medicines, such as infliximab.
-In some cases a dermatologist, a specialist in skin conditions, may treat this with creams or ointments.
+In some cases, a specialist in skin conditions, known as a dermatologist may treat this with creams or ointments.

-Around 1 in 5 people with Colitis develops anaemia.
+Around 1 in 5 people with Colitis develop anaemia.
 There are several types of anaemia.
 People with Colitis are likely to develop iron deficiency anaemia.
 It is caused by a lack of iron in your diet, poor absorption of iron from food, or blood loss from the gut.
-Your body needs iron to help make red blood cells which carry oxygen around your body.
+Your body needs iron to help make red blood cells, which carry oxygen around your body.

 Anaemia can make you feel very tired.
-If it’s more severe you may also have shortness of breath, headaches, and general weakness.
+If it’s more severe you may also have:

 Treatment depends on the cause of anaemia.
 You may be prescribed iron supplements that are taken by mouth.
-Or you may be given iron intravenously (into your vein) by an injection or infusion through a drip.
-Find out more about iron in our information on Other treatments.
+Or you may be given iron into your vein, known as intravenously, either by an injection or infusion through a drip.
+Find out more about iron in our information on other treatments.

 Some medicines used to treat Colitis, such as azathioprine, can affect the liver.
 Changing your treatment may help to reduce this type of liver complication.

-About 1 in 25 people with Colitis get sores or ulcers in their mouth, usually when their condition is active.
-These sores can be minor and disappear within a few weeks, but can occasionally last longer and may need topical steroid treatment.
+It is also common for people with Colitis to get sores or ulcers in their mouth, usually when their condition is active.
+These sores can be minor and disappear within a few weeks but can occasionally last longer and may need topical steroid treatment.

 Losing more hair than usual is common with Colitis.
 Many things can trigger this, including severe flares, poor nutrition, iron and zinc deficiency and surgery.
-This type of hair loss is called a telogen effluvium.
-Rapid hair loss may occur 4-8 weeks after a Colitis flare.
+This type of hair loss is called telogen effluvium.
 Less often, hair loss may be a side effect of medicines.
-You shouldn’t stop taking a medicine unless your doctor has told you to.
+You should not stop taking a medicine unless your doctor has told you to.
 Losing your hair can be distressing, but it’ll usually grow back as you get better.
 Speak to your IBD team to check what might be causing your hair loss.

 People with active Colitis may have a slightly increased risk of cardiovascular disease, including heart problems and strokes.